subbyray/programming-test/backend.md

 # Question 2

 ## Goal
-You are going to design and build a simple e-commerce RESTful API to fit the following requirement.
+You are going to design and build a simple e-commerce RESTful API serivce to fit the following requirement.
 You are free to use any libraries / progamming languages.

 ## Background
 - Sample data are under `/backend` folder.
 You can import into your preferred database.